b2evolution/cuboid_blog_skin/README.md

 ### Need Assistance?
 Get In Touch!

-If you ever get stuck with setting up Business with your B2evolution installation, you can get in touch with our friendly and dedicated support via our [Support Forum](http://forums.b2evolution.net/).
+If you ever get stuck with setting up Cuboid with your B2evolution installation, you can get in touch with our friendly and dedicated support via our [Support Forum](http://forums.b2evolution.net/).

 ===